hoangtuananh97/MetricsCollector/README.md

 ### Common Issues:

 1. **Redis not connecting**:
    - Ensure Redis is running on `localhost:6379`.
-If you're using Docker, make sure the Redis container is running properly by checking with `docker ps`.
+If you're using Docker, check if the Redis container is running properly by checking `docker ps`.

 2. **Celery Worker/Beat not starting**:
    - Check for errors in the logs when running `celery worker` or `celery beat`.
 Often, the issue is with the broker URL or missing dependencies.